Paruman Agung

-The Paruman Agung (Supreme Council) was the regional parliament of Bali from 1938 until 1950.
+The Paruman Agung (ᬧᬭᬸᬫᬦ᭄ᬅᬕᬸᬂ, lit.
+'Great Meeting' or 'Big Meeting') was the regional parliament of Bali from 1938 until 1950.
+This was the first legislative body owned by Bali during the Japanese and Dutch occupation until the Indonesian independence which was later replaced by the Bali Regional House of Representatives.

 History

-Dutch East Indies (1938-1942)
+Dutch East Indies (1938–1942)

 On 1 July 1938, with the decision of the Governor-General of the Dutch East Indies, the eight kingdoms of Bali were re-established.
 The kings of Bali were inaugurated two days earlier in a ceremony at the Besakih Temple.
 The kings of the eight kingdoms became members of the Paruman Agung, which was established on 30 September 1938.

-During this era, the Paruman Agung was composed of nine members, consisting of the speaker, who was the Resident of Bali and Lombok, and the eight members.
+During this era, the Paruman Agung was composed of nine members, consisting of the speaker, who was a Resident of Bali and Lombok, and the eight members.
 Each king was assisted by two advisors.
 The Paruman Agung also had a secretary, who was appointed by the members and with the approval of the speaker.